LinkedMink/road-wave-fm-web/.github/CONTRIBUTING.md

 ### Branches

 - fix/\*: Changes to address bugs
-- feature/\*: Changes to add new or alter existing functionality
+- feat/\*: Changes to add new or alter existing functionality
 - main: Changes that are destined for the next release
+- beta: Pushes deploy to the staging environment

 ### Release